-- Yes: Go to step 4 - No: If an SRN or other reference code is displayed, suspect a loose adapter or cable connection.
+• No: If a service request number (SRN) or other reference code is displayed, suspect a loose adapter or cable connection.
 Review the procedures for the part that you replaced to ensure that the new part is installed correctly.
 If you cannot correct the problem, collect all SRNs or any other reference code information that you see.
-If the system does not start or you have no login prompt, see: .
+If the system does not start or you have no login prompt, see: Problems with loading and starting the operating system.